thehalvo/homeostasis/docs/ember_integration.md

 ## Overview

-The Ember.js plugin for Homeostasis provides comprehensive error detection, analysis, and automatic fix generation for common Ember.js errors.
+The Ember.js plugin for Homeostasis provides error detection, analysis, and automatic fix generation for common Ember.js errors.
 It supports:

 - Component and template-related errors
 - Ember Data store and model issues